-For judgments issued by EU or Lugano Convention courts, the relevant requirements are detailed in Order 42A of the Rules of the Superior Courts.
-Such applications for recognition and enforcement are made ex parte to the Master of the High Court grounded on affidavit.
+For judgments issued by Lugano Convention courts and for judgments from EU Member States in proceedings issued before 10 January 2015 (which are therefore subject to EC Regulation 44/2001), a declaration of enforceability must be obtained.
+The relevant requirements to make such an application are detailed in Order 42A of the Rules of the Superior Courts.
+Such applications are made ex parte to the Master of the High Court grounded on affidavit.
 Formally, the affidavit should exhibit:

-- the judgment which is sought to be enforced or a certified or otherwise duly authenticated copy thereof; - (ii) if given in default, the original or certified copy of a document which establishes that the party in default was served with the document instituting the proceedings (or equivalent documents) in sufficient time to enable him to arrange his defence; and - (iii) documents which establish that, according to the law of the state in which it has been given, the judgment is enforceable and has been served.
+- (i) the judgment which is sought to be enforced or a certified or otherwise duly authenticated copy thereof; - (ii) if given in default, the original or certified copy of a document which establishes that the party in default was served with the document instituting the proceedings (or equivalent documents) in sufficient time to enable him to arrange his defence; and - (iii) documents which establish that, according to the law of the state in which it has been given, the judgment is enforceable and has been served.